atheriel/rtrace-proposal/isc-proposal.md

 What does success look like?
 -->

+Success can be defined as full delivery of the artifacts and outcomes discussed in the [Technical delivery](#technical-delivery) section above.
+Partial success can also be defined in this manner as delivery of some but not all these artifacts and outcomes.

 ## Measuring success

 <!--
 How will we know when success is achieved, what markers can we use along the way -->

+As mentioned in the [Technical delivery](#technical-delivery) section, we can use the following markers:

+  - Release of version 0.1 of the proposed MVP library, command-line program, and R package.

+  - Release of the MVP artifacts with support for Windows and Docker.

+  - Release of the MVP artifacts with support for mixed-mode R and C/C++ stack sampling.

+  - Release of a version of **jointprof** using the new library to CRAN.

+  - Finally, release of e.g. blog posts, screencasts, or other public testimonials on the use of this project.

 ## Future work